Blinken tells ASEAN the US is worried about China's 'dangerous' actions in disputed sea

 The U.S. has warned repeatedly that it’s obligated to defend the Philippines — its oldest treaty ally in Asia — if Filipino forces, ships or aircraft come under armed attack, including in the South China Sea.

-Malaysia, who takes over the rotating ASEAN chair next year, is expected to push to accelerate talks on the code of conduct.
-Officials have agreed to try and complete the code by 2026, but talks have been hampered by sticky issues including disagreements over whether the pact should be binding.

-Chinese Premier Li Qiang was defiant during talks on Thursday.
-He called South China Sea a “shared home” but repeated China’s assertion that it was merely protecting its sovereign rights, officials said.
-Li also blamed meddling by “external forces” who sought to “introduce bloc confrontation and geopolitical conflicts into Asia.”
-Li didn’t name the foreign forces, but China has previously warned the U.S. not to meddle in the region’s territorial disputes.

-In another firm message to China, Blinken said the U.S. believed “it is also important to maintain our shared commitment to protect stability across the Taiwan Strait.”
-China claims the self-ruled island of Taiwan as its own territory and bristles at other countries’ patrolling the body of water separating it from the island.
+In another firm message to China, Blinken said the U.S. is also committed to help protect stability across the Taiwan Strait.
+The U.S. has in recent years stepped up support for Taiwan, including new military financing last month that sparked protest from China, which claims the self-ruled island as its own territory.

 Blinken also attended an 18-nation East Asia Summit, along with the Chinese premier, Russian Foreign Minister Sergei Lavrov, and leaders from Japan, South Korea, India, Australia and New Zealand.